tschumann/sandbot/sandbot/readme.txt

 Valve, for the Half-Life SDK and the Valve ERC.
 Todd Aspeotis, for teaching me C++.
 Jeffrey 'botman' Broome for his bot code and other cool stuff.
+Sam 'solokiller' VanHeer for his knowledge of the GoldSource engine.
 Maleficus for setting a high standard of how good bots can be.
 ModDB for being a good host.
 Bots United for their support.